P8-QS/VitalSlayer/README.md

 **VitalSlayer** is a mobile dungeon crawling game that transforms your personal health data into engaging gameplay.
 By syncing with Health Connect, the game generates a new dungeon each day based on your:

-**QS-Crawler** is a mobile dungeon crawling game that transforms your personal health data into engaging gameplay.
-By syncing with Health Connect, the game generates a new dungeon each day based on your:

 - 👣 **Steps**
 - 💤 **Sleep quality**
 - ❤️ **Heart rate variability**